-I had my first try at printmaking in high school and later studied etching and painting while on a university exchange in Guadalajara, Mexico.
-After getting a degree in economics I completed a 3-year diploma in graphic design and illustration at Capilano University, with a strong focus on painting.
+I had my first try at printmaking in high school and later studied intaglio copper etching and oil painting while visiting Guadalajara, Mexico for a university exchange.
+After getting a degree in economics I completed a 3-year diploma in graphic design and illustration at Capilano University.

 I grew up on Bowen Island surrounded by nature, and now call Lake Cowichan on Vancouver Island home.
 I enjoy the outdoors and am inspired by natural encounters.
-I am thrilled to share my work with you.
+I love the coast and try to visit Tofino and Ucluelet once a year—usually camping close to the beach—to soak up new west coast inspiration.
+I am thrilled to share my work with you!

 While completing my design diploma I spent my summers working as a resort photographer for a remote fishing lodge in Haida Gwaii.
 It was there that I saw a humpback whale for the first time.